 monument at the intersection of Eliot and Bennett Street at Harvard Square in Cambridge.
 This monument attracts Thais and Americans to pay respect to

 His Majesty the King.

-You, your colleagues, friends and students are invited to join us at the special event on August 25 to 27, 2016 in Massachusetts.
+You, your colleagues, friends and students are invited to join the upcoming event in Boston, Massachusetts and Mt.
+Washington, New Hampshire on August 23-26, 2018.

-The foundation would like to invite you and your colleague to join us at this special event to learn about the progress in Public Health and Medicine in Thailand and to show gratitude to Prince Mahidol.
-Please also invite others who may be interested in participate in this event.
+You will learn about the progress in Public Health and Medicine in Thailand, the history of Prince Mahidol's family and to show gratitude to Prince Mahidol and the late King Bhumibol Adulyadej.
 If you plan to attend the event, please fill in the registration form and submit to email: email@example.com for us to prepare your participation.

 We hope to receive your support and see you at this August event.
-Your participation and contribution will help make this event worthy to Prince Mahidol.
+Your participation and contribution will help make this event worthy to Prince Mahidol and His Majesty King Bhumibol Adulyadej.
 Please let us know if you have any question or need more information.
-You can contact us by telephone at 781-365-0083, or cell at 781-351-1885, or email at firstname.lastname@example.org.
-Your support is greatly appreciated.
+You can contact Cholthanee Koerojna by telephone at 781-365-0083, or cell at 781-351-1885, or email at firstname.lastname@example.org Your support is greatly appreciated.